gilboa-har-saul-panoraman

 “Ye mountains of Gilboa, let there be no dew nor rain upon you, neither fields of choice fruits; for there the shield of the mighty was vilely cast away, the shield of Saul, anointed with oil” (2 Samuel 1:21)

-Mount Gilboa Iris Reserve – The fields around Mount Barkan are known for the beautiful iris flowers, once an endangered species, that blooms in shades of purple in the winter months.
+The fields around Mount Barkan are known for their beautiful iris flowers.
+Once an endangered species, they bloom in shades of purple in winter.

 A drive along Mount Gilboa can be combined with a day tour in the north.